 Here are ways to prepare for Udugu Sunday:

-- Special Udugu Sunday offerings will go toward scholoarships for KEMPS students.
+- Special Udugu Sunday offerings will go toward scholarships for KEMPS students.
 Download and distribute this flyer showing how even small gifts can make a big difference.

 - You can invite a special guest speaker to be with your congregation on Udugu Sunday.

 Kibeta English Medium Primary School (KEMPS) started in 2003.
 At the time, the local Tanzanian diocese realized the need for an English Medium School in the area.
 In Tanzania, most classes are taught in Swahili for grades 1 through 7, but all classes after that are taught in English.
-Having a school where children can start learning English at a young age means that they are able to be more proficient by high school and gives them a strong advantage towards success.
+Having a school where children can start learning English at a young age means that they are able to be more proficient by high school and gives them a strong advantage toward success.
 Our synod has now supported 10 English teachers at KEMPS and continues to support projects and updates through fundraising campaigns.
-Learn more about the newest teacher to go to KEMPS, Melanie Nelson.

 Has your congregation ever considered partnering with a global companion?
 These MNYS congregations are now partnering with congregations in Tanzania, geographically located here.

 Companion congregation relationships grapple with our oneness in Christ as we grow in relationship and share the gospel.
-Friendships are formed and opportunities for experiencing another culture are offered.
-If you or your congregation is interested, please contact Pr.
-Perucy Butiku.
+Friendships are formed, and opportunities for experiencing another culture are offered.
+If you or your congregation is interested, please contact The Rev. Perucy Butiku.
 You can also learn more through this guide.

 Our Endowment Fund